 New episodes of The Toys That Built America premiere Sundays at 9/8c and stream the next day.

 No one felt more surprised by the board game boom at the time than Parker Brothers executives.
 With most American household budgets buckling, it felt only logical to game industry executives that retail, particularly for diversionary products, would plunge along with the Dow Jones Industrial Average.

 Then, and now, there are many reasons why board games remain a bright spot in economic downturns, typically bleak spots for retailers.
 Board games are relatively cheap, reusable and can entertain a wide age range.
 One Monopoly board can keep a family occupied for many evenings, a plus considering the budget-stretching demands of the moment.

-Another theory: people stayed in.
-Edward Parker, the grandnephew of the founder, George Parker, recalled years later, “During the Depression, people did not have enough money to go out to the shows . . .
+Another theory: People stayed in.
+Edward Parker, the grandnephew of the game company founder, George Parker, recalled years later, “During the Depression, people did not have enough money to go out to the shows . . .
 So they stayed home and played Monopoly.”

 The game not only provided cheap entertainment, it also offered a psychological elixir, as Parker said, it gave people “a feeling of wealth.”
 “But what kept it going is the chance for individual gain.
 It appeals to the competitive nature of people,” he said.
 “The player can always say to himself, ‘I’m going to get the better of the other guy.’
 People also can play Monopoly without it being the end of the world.
 Sort of a release from the tensions of everyday life.”